drkno/PlexSSO/Readme.md

 1. Install `docker` and `nginx`.
 It is recommended that `nginx` is installed via a docker container.
 2. Start this service in docker.
 This can be done with a command like `docker run -p 4200:4200/tcp --name plexsso -ti drkno/plexsso:latest -s 0123456789abcdef0123456789abcdef01234567`.
 See below for possible arguments and how to find their values.
 3. Configure nginx to serve both `PlexSSO` and the upstream service(s).
 Every upstream service should have `auth_request` specified in it's configuration pointing to port `4200` of the SSO container.
-See the `/nginx` directory in this repository for examples.
+See the `/examples/nginx` directory in this repository for examples.

+This service can also be started via [`docker-compose`](./examples/docker-compose.yaml).

 ### Configuration File